coverlet-coverage/coverlet/Documentation/GlobalTool.md

   <ASSEMBLY>  Path to the test assembly.

 Options:
   -h|--help                    Show help information -v|--version                 Show version information -t|--target                  Path to the test runner application.
   -a|--targetargs              Arguments to be passed to the test runner.
   -o|--output                  Output of the generated coverage report -v|--verbosity               Sets the verbosity level of the command.
 Allowed values are quiet, minimal, normal, detailed.
   -f|--format                  Format of the generated coverage report[multiple value].
   --threshold                  Exits with error if the coverage % is below value.
   --threshold-type             Coverage type to apply the threshold to[multiple value].
   --threshold-stat             Coverage statistic used to enforce the threshold value.
   --exclude                    Filter expressions to exclude specific modules and types[multiple value].
   --include                    Filter expressions to include specific modules and types[multiple value].
   --include-directory          Include directories containing additional assemblies to be instrumented[multiple value].
   --exclude-by-file            Glob patterns specifying source files to exclude[multiple value].
   --exclude-by-attribute       Attributes to exclude from code coverage[multiple value].
   --include-test-assembly      Specifies whether to report code coverage of the test assembly.
   --single-hit                 Specifies whether to limit code coverage hit reporting to a single hit for each location.
   --merge-with                 Path to existing coverage result to merge.
   --use-source-link            Specifies whether to use SourceLink URIs in place of file system paths.
   --skipautoprops              Neither track nor record auto-implemented properties.
+  --does-not-return-attribute  Attributes that mark methods that do not return[multiple value].
 ```

 NB.
 For a [multiple value] options you have to specify values multiple times i.e.